slavadubrov/notes/docs/blog/posts/2025-12-25-schema-guided-reasoning-vllm.md

 4. Categorizes tokens as "context-independent" (can be pre-checked) or "context-dependent" (must be checked at runtime based on stack state)

 > [!NOTE]
-> About 99% of tokens are context-independent and can be cached.
+> About 99% of tokens are context-independent and can be cached ([XGrammar paper](https://arxiv.org/abs/2411.15100)).
 This is why xgrammar is so fast — most validity checks are just cache lookups.

 #### Phase 2: Runtime Mask Generation (every token)